Are you interested in becoming a community solar developer?

 - The course is available as part of the U.S. Department of Energy's American-Made Community Power Accelerator Prize.
 If your organization is interested in competing in this prize process, be sure to visit the prize webpage and carefully review the rules and eligibility criteria.
 Winners of Phase 1 will have the opportunity to take the Learning Lab course in January 2024.

 Earn a digital badge you can share on LinkedIn and other social networks!

 The University of New Hampshire will provide a digital badge to participants who have satisfied all course expectations as a Community Solar Development Professional.

-This program has been developed by HP Sustainability and the Center for Impact Finance at the Carsey School of Public Policy, University of New Hampshire.
+This program has been developed by Housing Sustainability Advisors and the Center for Impact Finance at the Carsey School of Public Policy, University of New Hampshire.
 This material is based upon work supported by the U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy (EERE) under Solar Energy Technologies Office (SETO) Agreement Number 36483 and Contract No. DE-AC02-05CH11231.
 The views expressed herein do not necessarily represent the views of the U.S. Department of Energy or the United States Government.